Taffey Bakery

 After making my Easy Apple Cake last week, I know I had to make an oatmeal version soon enough.

 This cake is perfect for any occasion.
-Whether it's a breakfast prep or a simple weekend treat.
-It is decadent and spectacular.
+Whether it's for breakfast or a simple weekend treat.
+It is so delicious.

 For more apple bakes, try Apple Breakfast Cake, Applesauce Coffee Cake, and Apple Oatmeal Muffins.